smalluban/neck/README.md

 `load` method should take first argument as ID of fetching object, second arguments is options object.
 For now library calls that method with options set to `type: 'controller|helper|template'`.

 `Neck` supports out of the box two modules: `Neck.DI.globals` and `Neck.DI.commonjs`.
 For default `Neck` uses `globals`.
 You can write your own manager (or extends existing) to work with your project setup.
+When you use `ui-neck` helper put your manager into `Neck.DI` container.

 ### Neck.DI.globals